A11yTime/react-accessible-buttons/README.md

 # Accessibility Consideraton for button
-* buttons are available and functional with keyboard and have obvious visual focus indicator
+* buttons are available and functional with keyboard and have obvious visual focus indicator.